ionos-cloud/ionoscloud-blockstorage-csi-driver/CONTRIBUTING.md

 The pull request title will correspond to the first line in the commit message, with the description populating the rest.

+Single commits in a pull request do not need to adhere to this.

 ## Attribution
 This guide is based on the **contributing-gen**.
 [Make your own](https://github.com/bttger/contributing-gen)!